MolSSI-Education/oop_and_design_patterns/_episodes/01-introduction.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What are Design Patterns?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "A brief introduction to the types of Design Patterns."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Design patterns are solutions to common problems in software design."
 ---
-FIXME

 {% include links.md %}